JorgeDiazz/JorgeDiazz/README.md

 I am a Systems and Telecommunications Engineer, besides a passionate <b> mobile software developer </b> from Colombia.

 🔭 I like intellectual challenges and algorithms.
-By this, I have been polishing up creative thinking, data structures understanding and typing speed through competitive programming exercises.
+In this regard, I have been polishing up creative thinking, data structures understanding and typing speed through competitive programming exercises.

 🌱 I'm diving into Flutter.
 Furthermore, I'm getting to know C++ and C# to work with 🧠 Brain-Computer Interfaces.